madisongarccia/486project/reports/final_report.md

 This report used machine learning techniques to analyze and predict the nature of affordality ratios among women-headed households in California based on income and additional demographic information.
 After contrasting multiple different kinds of models, XGBoost proved to be the most effective as it captured the complexity of the data and provided reliable predictions.
 An analysis of feature importance with SHAP reinforced the strong impact of income and geographic location on affordability.
 Anomaly detection helped highlight outliers and unique cases of individuals who are likely higher earners or spend less on food than the majority of the women sampled.

-In the future, there could be stronger integration of geographic information that could be used for a more thorough spatial analysis of affordability considering it was such an influential predictor.
-It may also be useful to test additional ensemble approaches, and refine the anomaly detection process to find more interesting patterns and subgroup interactions.
+In the future, there could be stronger integration of geographic information such as detailed neighborhood or zip code-level data, to facilitate more thorough spatial analyses of affordability.
+This would enable the identification of hyper-local patterns and provide actionable insights for place-based interventions.
+It may also be useful to test additional ensemble approaches, refine the anomaly detection process to uncover subgroup-specific challenges, and analyze interactions between demographic factors and affordability.

-include some suggestions
+## Practical Implications

+To support policymakers and government officials in California, this analysis underscores the need to address regional disparities in affordability, which can be directly tied to geographic location, income, and high grocery prices.
+Policymakers could use insights from this study to identify high-need areas and allocate resources accordingly.
+For example, targeted subsidies or food assistance programs could be expanded to regions with the highest affordability challenges, as identified by this analysis.
+Additionally, addressing systemic barriers to economic mobility, such as access to affordable housing and higher-paying job opportunities in underperforming regions, should be a priority.